 You might think that with college applications out of the way, and acceptance letters rolling in, that second semester of senior year will be a breeze.
 However, there’s still plenty of prep work to do.
 A college prep checklist can help you remember what you need to do.

-Here are some things you should have on your checklist.
+Here are some things you should have on your senior year checklist.

 Participate in activities that will boost your scholarship applications—think internships, extracurricular activities, and community-based activities.